 Closed Cell Polyurethane Spray Foam (CC-SPF)

-NHI specializes in the installation of the highest quality Spray Polyurethane Foam (SPF) on the market.
-Whether your project is 1,000 or 100,000 square feet, we have the equipment to meet the challenge.
-With the ability to spray both Closed Cell (CC) and Open Cell (OC) SPF let us show you what's possible with these superior products.
+NHI specializes in the installation of the highest quality Spray Polyurethane Foams (SPFs) on the market.
+Whether your project is 100 or 100,000 square feet, we have the equipment to meet the challenge.
+With the ability to spray both Closed Cell (CC) and Open Cell (OC) SPFs let us show you what's possible with these superior products.

-There are numerous benefits to using CC-SPF and OC-SPF over traditional fiberglass or cellulose insulation.
-The most commonly referenced is the R-Value, or the resistance to heat flow.
-CC-SPF has the highest R-value per inch within the insulation industry.
-With R-7 per inch, CC-SPF can provide code exceeding R-values in the 2"x4" constructed walls.
-This eliminates the necessity of costly 2"x6" walls required to achieve insulation code with fiberglass or cellulose products.
+There are numerous benefits to using CC-SPF and OC-SPF over traditional insulation.
+The most commonly referenced performance grade is the R-Value, or the resistance to heat flow.
+Closed Cell SPF has the highest R-value per inch on the market.
+With an average of R-7 per inch, Closed Cell SPF can provide code exceeding R-values in 2x4" constructed walls.
+This eliminates the necessity of costly 2x6" walls to achieve code with traditional insulation products.

-Exterior walls require a vapor barrier to halt the formation of condensation.
-With CC-SPF there is no need for a traditional sheet of poly with taped seams to create a vapor barrier.
-The physical properties of closed cells within CC-SPF are the vapor barrier.
-This saves additional labor and eliminates the risk of vapor intrusion by filling all voids to create a guaranteed seal.
-Additionally, the National Association of Home Builders (NAHB) testing has shown CC-SPF increases the racking strength 330-400%.
+Additionally, the National Association of Home Builders (NAHB) testing has shown Closed Cell SPF increases the racking strength 330-400%.
 This provides crucial strength to a structure exposed to high wind shear generated by a tornado or straight line winds.

 * Air barrier if the application thickness is appropriate